Edaochi Medical

 Slightly tinged urine can appear after catheter insertion or a change.
 Frank blood or clots is not normal and needs clinical review; in those cases a 3-way Foley catheter with continuous bladder irrigation is used so clots don't block drainage.
 This is exactly why a clear PVC bag is useful — it lets you monitor the colour and sediment of the urine at a glance.

-🛒 Products mentioned in this article
+Products mentioned in this article

-Need these supplies for your facility?
+Need medical supplies for your clinic or hospital?